1. Introduction

 Entry top;

-public void Push(object data) {
+void Push(object data) {

 top = new Entry(top, data);